pr0d1r2/nix-pure-ruby/README.md

 Drop-in pure nix shell to be placed in Ruby (and Rails) projects.

+## Installation

+Drop `nix/` folder to your Rails project.
+Adjust contents to have required ruby version and Gemfiles to contain needed gems.

 ## Usage

 Usable via set of encapsulated nix [sub] shells: